viamrobotics/docs/docs/cli.md

 # restart a module running on your local viam-server, by name, without building or reconfiguring
 viam module reload --restart-only --id viam:python-example-module

-# upload a new or updated custom module to the Viam registry:
+# upload a new or updated custom module to the Viam Registry:
 viam module upload --version=1.0.0 --platform=darwin/arm64 packaged-module.tar.gz
 ```